varadpawar1/pet_adoption_app/README.md

 2. **Customer**
    - Main Purpose: Adopters can view pet listings, submit adoption requests, and view shelter listing.
 They cannot manage user roles.

+- **Note** - Fore future scope, we could implement a shelter owner role, where we could provide them much more functionality with adding pets, and making and updating appointments as needed.

 ### ER Diagram
 ![ER Diagram](./ER_Diagram.jpeg)